 Let's talk wedding invitation print methods!
-It may not sound like the printing method for your invitations is important, but your chosen printing method for your wedding invitation suite makes a big impact on the overall style of your wedding and the budget, setting the tone for your wedding day.
+It may not sound like the printing method for your invitations is important, but your chosen printing method for your wedding invitation suite makes a big impact on the overall style of your wedding and the budget.

 Letterpress Wedding Invitations